Author: HirotakaT_91 Version: *C

-Question: What is the max power consumption on the VDDD pin on CCG3?
+Question: What is the power consumption on the VDDD pin on CCG3?

-Answer: If VDDD = 5 V, current consumption is up to 25 mA; for VDDD = 3.3 V, it is approximately 38 mA.
+Answer: If VDDD = 5 V, typical current consumption is 25 mA; for VDDD = 3.3 V, it is approximately 38 mA.

 Question: What is the ratings for VBUS_P_CTRL and VBUS_C_CTRL pins on CCG3?

 Answer: VBUS_P_CTRL and VBUS_C_CTRL pins have ratings as follows: minimum: 0 V typical: 32 V maximum: 37 V.

 Question: Can we use any FET for VBUS instead of DMN3018SSD-13 as mentioned in the CCG3 datasheet?

 Answer: You can use any FET if it meets your requirements.
 If VBUS is supplied with 20 V VBUS, you can consider using DMN3018SSD-13, which has VDSS as 30 V. If VBUS is supplied only 5 V@1.5 A, you can choose an FET which has a spec of VDSS = 8 V, ID = 2 A or similar.

 Question: Why does CCG3 use two independent VBUS_x_CTRL0/1 pins?

 Answer: Because it is used for implementing pseudo soft start.
 If you do not need soft start, you do not need to use VBUS_x_CTRL1.